Bartholomew Ulufa'alu: Later career and death

 After the 2006 election, Ulufa'alu's Liberal Party joined with independents and four other parties (the Social Credit (SoCred) Party, the Party for Rural Advancement, the Nasnol Pati and the Democratic Party) to form the 'Grand Coalition for Change' (GCC).
 Their aim was to unseat the ruling coalition of the People's Alliance Party (headed by outgoing Prime Minister Sir Allan Kemakeza) and the Association of Independent Members (headed by outgoing Deputy Prime Minister Snyder Rini).
-However, the head of SoCred, Sogavare, broke away from the GCC after they failed to nominate him as their candidate for prime minister.
+The head of SoCred, Sogavare, broke away from the GCC after they failed to nominate him as their candidate for prime minister.
 He threw his support behind Rini and was rewarded with the post of Minister for Commerce.

-However, on 18 April 2006, the announcement that Rini had been elected Prime Minister led to the 'April Riots', which resulted in three days of looting and property damage in Chinatown and, to a lesser extent, the Honiara CBD and its industrial area, Rinadi.
+However, on 18 April 2006, the announcement that Rini had been elected prime minister led to the 'April Riots', which resulted in three days of looting and property damage in Chinatown and, to a lesser extent, the Honiara CBD and its industrial area, Rinadi.
 In the aftermath, Sogavare switched sides and rejoined the GCC in return for which, he was nominated as their prime ministerial candidate and was duly elected on 5 May 2006.

 Ulufa'alu suffered from diabetes and as a result, he had a leg amputated in 2004 and had developed partial blindness.
 Despite his illness, Ulufa'alu was appointed as finance minister in the GCC Government but was sacked only five months later, ostensibly on grounds of ill health.
 However, it was reported that the real reason was that he failed to vote in favour of Sogavare during a motion of no confidence – he was absent from parliament at the time of the vote.

-In June 2006 he was reported to be critically ill and had not been in his office for several weeks.
+In June 2006, he was reported to be critically ill and had not been in his office for several weeks.
 He seemed to make a good recovery and was back in his role as finance minister before his dismissal.
 His illness returned, however, and he died on 25 May 2007.